Carocim/scrolling-tasklist-obs-overlay/README.md

 ## How to Download This Project

-1. Click the green **“Code”** button on this page
+1. Click the zip files appropriate to your OS
-2. Select **“Download ZIP”**
-3. Extract the folder somewhere you can find it (e.g., your Desktop)
+2. Extract the folder somewhere you can find it (e.g., your Desktop)
-4. Follow the setup instructions below for your operating system
+3. Follow the setup instructions below for your operating system

 ---